 In 2014, over 21 million Americans suffered addiction.
 According to the National Survey on Drug Use and Health, almost one in every 12 adults experience this disease.
 With many methods to treat addiction, knowing which rehab to choose can be harder than it sounds.
-However, rehabs that provide yoga therapy benefit you more than you might expect.
+However, rehabs that provide yoga therapy and other addiction treatment therapy programs benefit you more than you might expect.

 About Yoga Therapy